GUIDANCE AND FAQ’S

 HOW MUCH CAN ORCHESTRAS APPLY FOR?

-Applicants can apply for up to £10,000; to cover the costs of hiring parts, rehearsing, performing and recording the proposed piece.
+Applicants can apply for up to £15,000 to cover the costs of hiring parts, rehearsing, performing and recording the proposed piece.
+Alternatively applicants can apply for up to £5,000 to soley cover the costs of recording the proposed piece.
+If support towards recording is included in an application the recording must be guaranteed and an alternative funding contribution secured.

 HOW MANY APPLICANTS WILL RECEIVE FUNDING?